Marijuana Stocks, ETFs, Top News And Data From The Cannabis Industry This Week

 "As we close out the year with a successful listing on the CSE and with continuous ideation around new products and R&D avenues, our team is looking forward to another exciting quarter on the horizon.”

 Green Thumb Industries announced its Dogwalkers brand has partnered on an awareness campaign with four animal rescue organizations.
 GTI founder and CEO Ben Kovler said: “Today, our core brands Rythm, Dogwalkers and The Feel Collection are building distribution across markets, with greater than 90-percent retail distribution.
 As we build out and invest in the brand portfolio, we are focused on both immediate opportunities and long-term potential.
 The more we can connect with our communities, the more likely we are to make a positive impression and develop meaningful and lasting relationships with our consumers.
 We remain committed to these types of integrated and impactful campaigns as we build our brands across the country.”

 Essence, Las Vegas’ largest marijuana dispensary and cultivation operation, was awarded a record number of Nevada dispensary licenses — one of the only limited license, adult-use cannabis markets in the U.S. Essence applied for and was awarded eight licenses.

-Essence — and cultivation and processing facilities Desert Farms and Cannabiotix NV — are owned by Integral Associates, which recently entered into a definitive agreement to be acquired by Green Thumb Industries, pending regulatory approvals.
+Essence — and cultivation and processing facilities Desert Farms and Cannabiotix NV —are owned by Integral Associates, which recently entered into a definitive agreement to be acquired by Green Thumb Industries, pending regulatory approvals.

 “We are honored to have been awarded a record number of new dispensary licenses in the Nevada market,” said Essence Cannabis co-founder Armen Yemenidjian.
 “This strengthens our position as an industry leader and will allow Essence to bring our exceptional service to consumers throughout the state."